-- If the z transform X of x is rational and x is right sided, then the ROC is the region outside the circle of radius equal to the largest magnitude of the poles of X (i.e., outside the outermost pole). - If the z transform X of x is rational and x is left sided, then the ROC is the region inside the circle of radius equal to the smallest magnitude of the nonzero poles of X and extending inward to, and possibly including, 0 (i.e., inside the innermost nonzero pole). - Some of the preceding properties are redundant (e.g., properties 1, 2, and 4 imply property 7). - The ROC must always be of the form of one of the following: - a disc centered at 0, possibly excluding the origin - an annulus centered 0 - If the exterior of a circle centered at 0, possibly excluding ∞ - 4 the entire complex plane, possibly excluding 0 and/or ∞
+- If a sequence x has a rational z transform X (with at least one pole), then: - If x is right sided, then the ROC of X is the region outside the circle of radius equal to the largest magnitude of the poles of X (i.e., outside the outermost pole), possibly including ∞ . - If x is left sided, then the ROC of X is the region inside the circle of radius equal to the smallest magnitude of the nonzero poles of X and extending inward to, and possibly including, 0 (i.e., inside the innermost nonzero pole). - This property is implied by properties 1, 2, 4, and 5. - Some examples of sets that would be either valid or invalid as ROCs for X, if X is rational and x is left/right sided, are given below.